 I am drawn to the enigmatic detail of place, the unresolved narrative, the glimpse of uncertain associations, the figure when it can present something more universal than particular.
-My approach is one of making different series of suggestions, and through whatever formal vocabulary I use, I try always to find a point at which there is a quietening down, a stillness.
+My approach is one of making different series of suggestions, and through whatever formal vocabulary I use, I try always to find a point at which there is a quietening down, a stillness in which the image and the viewer might engage in a sotto voce conversation.

 ROBYNNE LIMOGES, PHOTOGRAPHER